dar5hak/material-icon-base/README.md

     Follow a similar route for the shaded edge.
 You can find the recommended colour values [here](http://www.google.com/design/spec/style/icons.html#icons-product-icons).

-4. Make the `Finish` layer visible.
-5. Save the icon.
+4. Save the icon.
 The default resolution is xxxhdpi.
 Scale down as per your needs.